top of page

 I’m from Korea and have lived in Korea, the UK, and the US, currently residing in Los Angeles.
 As a third culture kid, and avid traveler, I have been shifting through different cultures, often navigating spaces I don't feel I inherently belong in.

 I have previously worked in the education industry for a decade as a college prep instructor, tutor and college admissions consultant, and in the manufacturing industry as a drafter.
-I am bilingual in Korean and English and working on my Spanish.
+I am bilingual in Korean and English and learning Spanish.
 I love traveling ✈️, cycling 🚴♀️, everything outdoors ⛰️, dancing 💃🏻, plants 🪴, exploring psychedelics 🍄 and all things DIY 🔨.

 Proud )'(